pascallaliberte/sharpen.page/index.md

 As a side effect, you'll be more confident about the decisions you make about your product.

-Here's how to [contact me via email](mailto:pascal@pascallaliberte.me) and I'll be glad to help you sharpen your product.
+[Contact me via email {% include svg/mail.svg.html %}](mailto:pascal@pascallaliberte.me){: .cta-btn } and I'll be glad to help you sharpen your product.
 {: .cta }

 ## <mark>I can help if...</mark>